kcraigo/kcraigo-webdev/content/post/sharepoint/raspberry-pi/Remote-raspberrypi-with-vscode.md

 We are now remotely connected through ssh to our Raspberry Pi.

-We can noq create and save files from VSCode on our main computer to our Pi.
+We can now create and save files from VSCode on our main computer to our Pi.

 We can even develop apps to run on our Pi from VSCode but that is for another post.